Learn how to give your wooden crate or caddy a face lift. Then check out these amazing ways to use a wooden caddy in your home.

 How about you?
 Are there decor items that you always keep an eye out for?

 Check out the other posts from the Thrifty Thursday collab.
 Junette from Windmill & Protea re-made this hobnail lamp, Brianna from Bloom in the Black created these great leather coasters, Sara from The Inspired Decorator transformed this tray into a beautiful rope masterpiece.
-Elizabeth from A Well Purposed Woman has a tutorial on how to make an easy chalkboard, Martina from The Lived in Look has a tutorial for a DIY plaster vase, and Jaclyn from One Thousand Oaks made a very fun Halloween sign.
+Elizabeth from A Well Purposed Woman has a tutorial on how to make an easy chalkboard, and Martina from The Lived in Look has a tutorial for a DIY plaster vase.

 Love thrifty or upcycled projects?
 Click on the images below for more ideas.